-As of June 2022
+As of June 2023

-Remainder 2023 - 2025 - 2 027 -
+R emainder 2024 - 2026 - 2028 -

-\$ in millions of 2022 2024 2026 There after
+\$ in millions of 2023 2025 2027 Thereafter

 Commitment Type

-Collateralized agreement \$ 23,113 \$ 1,100 \$ - \$ -
+Collateralized agreement \$ 60,156 \$ \$ \$ -

-Collateralized financing 26,212 - - -
+Collateralized financing 57,526

-Investment commitments - 16 - -

-Other 175 252 -
+Other 165 248

-Total \$ 49,500 \$ 1,368 \$ - \$ -
+Total \$ 117,847 \$ 248 \$ \$ -

 Collateralized Agreement Commitments/ Collateralized Financing Commitments

 Collateralized agreement commitments includes forward starting resale and securities borrowing agreements, and collateralized financing commitments includes forward starting repurchase and secured lending agreements that settle at a future date, generally within three business days.
 Collateralized agreement commitments also includes transactions where the firm has entered into commitments to provide contingent financing to its clients and counterparties through resale agreements.
 The firm's funding of these commitments depends on the satisfaction of all contractual conditions to the resale agreement and these commitments can expire unused.